lemonbob/OpenClassrooms/Project5/README.md

-Project 5 of OpenClassrooms Front-end Developer Course
+# Project 5

-Code a random quotation generator:
+OpenClassrooms Front-end Developer Course: code a random quotation generator.

 This project was specially designed for those new to the JavaScript programming and algorithms.
 Your objective will be both simple and fun: you will build a random quote generator!
 The quotes will be randomly constructed by assembling different pieces of a sentence.